About the Dean

 Dean Djalali maintains an active research program in intermediate energy nuclear physics and hadronic physics.

 The Dean of the College provides educational leadership for the College's teaching and research missions, promotes the academic quality and welfare of the College's faculty and students, and directs strategic-planning processes and allocation of the budget.
 The Dean works closely with the College's elected Executive Committee on collegiate policy and budget issues and consults with the Associate Deans on all general policy questions.
-The associate deans are: Raúl Curto, Executive Associate Dean, Associate Dean for Faculty & Diversity, and the Natural & Mathematical Sciences; Joseph Kearney, Associate Dean for Research & Infrastructure, and the Arts; Helena Dettmer, Associate Dean for Undergraduate Programs & Curriculum, and the Humanities; and Marc Armstrong, Associate Dean for Graduate and Online Education, and the Social Sciences.
+The associate deans are: Raúl Curto, Executive Associate Dean, Associate Dean for Faculty & Diversity, and the Natural & Mathematical Sciences; Marc Armstrong, Associate Dean for Research & Infrastructure, and the Social Sciences; Helena Dettmer, Associate Dean for Undergraduate Programs & Curriculum, and the Humanities; Meenakshi Gigi Durham, Associate Dean for Outreach & Engagement; and Christine Getz, Associate Dean for Graduate Education, and the Arts.